Public Documentation

 The latent heat of fusion $ℒ(T)$ (more simply just "latent heat") is a function of temperature $T$ via

-where $ρᵢ$ is the ice_density, $ρ_ℓ$ is the liquid density, $cᵢ$ is the heat capacity of ice, and $c_ℓ$ is the heat capacity of liquid, and $T₀$ is a reference temperature, all of which are assumed constant.
+where $ρ$ is the solid density, $ρ_ℓ$ is the liquid density, $c$ is the solid heat_capacity, $c_ℓ$ is the liquid heat capacity, and $T₀$ is a reference temperature, all of which are assumed constant.

 The default liquidus assumes that salinity has practical salinity units (psu) and that temperature is degrees Celsius.